SFDO-Tooling/Snowfakery/docs/index.md

 If you do not specify a default, the option is required and the template will not be processed without it.

-In your script, you use the value by referring to it in a formula:
+In your recipe, you use the value by referring to it in a formula:

 ```yaml
 - object: Account